Number and location of pre-images under harmonic mappings in the plane

 \subsection{Counting pre-images geometrically}

-We determine geometrically whether the number of pre-images increases or decreases in 2.\@ in Theorem~\ref{thm:relative_counting}.
+We determine geometrically whether the number of pre-images increases or decreases in item 2 of Theorem~\ref{thm:relative_counting}.
 The key ingredient is the curvature of the caustics (Lemma~\ref{lem:tangent_to_caustic}), which allows to spot their orientation in a plot; see Figure~\ref{fig:caustic_index}.
 Then, the change of the winding number $\wn{f \circ \gamma}{\eta_2} - \wn{f \circ \gamma}{\eta_1}$ can be determined with the next result.

 \begin{proposition}[{\cite[Prop.~3.4.4]{Roe2015}}] Let $\gamma$ be a smooth closed curve and $\eta \notin \tr(\gamma)$.
 Let further $R$ be a ray from $\eta$ to $\infty$ in direction $e^{i\varphi}$, such that $R$ is not a tangent at any point on $\gamma$.
 Then $R$ intersects $\gamma$ at finitely many points $\gamma(t_1),\dots,\gamma(t_k)$ and we have for the winding number of $\gamma$ about $\eta$